Ozone (O3)

 Urban background O3 pollution has shown a long-term increase.

-The annual average daily maximum eight hour mean concentration of ozone at urban background sites has shown an increasing trend since 1992.
-In 2022, the annual average daily maximum eight hour mean concentration of ozone reached 65.1 µg/m3 which is the highest value in the time series.
-This was an increase of 4% compared to 2021.
+In 2023, the annual average daily maximum eight hour mean concentration of ozone reached 66.8 µg/m3 in urban areas, which is the highest value in the time series.
+This was an increase of 3 per cent compared to 2022.

 Rural background O3 pollution has shown no clear long-term trend.

-The average daily maximum eight hour mean concentration has fluctuated since the start of the time series in 1987 and was 73.8 µg/m3 in 2022.
-Since 2017, rural background concentrations of ozone have followed an upward trend, with 2022 also being highest in the time series.
-There was a 5% increase in concentrations from 2021 to 2022.
-Some variation from year-to-year is expected due to fluctuations in the occurrence of hot summer weather conditions which are associated with high ozone concentrations.
-The future trend in concentrations may be dependent on global emissions of ozone precursor substances.
+The average daily maximum eight hour mean concentration has fluctuated since the start of the time series in 1987 and was 73.2 µg/m3 in 2023.
+This is a 1 per cent decrease from the highest levels on record in 2022.
+Since 2018, rural background concentrations of ozone have been on an upward trend.
+The future trend in concentrations is largely dependent on global emissions of ozone precursor pollutants.

 3. Average hours spent in ‘Moderate’ or higher O3 pollution

 This metric measures the annual trend in the number of hours on average that concentrations are recorded at levels that may have impacts on human health.
 For O3, ‘Moderate’ air pollution (which requires action by citizens who are vulnerable to the health impacts of air pollution) is triggered when the latest 8-hour running mean concentration is greater than 100 µg/m3.
-The coloured categories relate to the categories of the Daily Air Quality Index (see Table 20 in the statistical tables that accompany this release).
+The coloured areas relate to the categories of the Daily Air Quality Index - see Table 20 in the statistical tables that accompany this release.

 Download the data for this chart in CSV format